anonastr/anonastr/README.md

 7. **📊 Private PnL Card**: Show off your trading wins with a shareable image without ever revealing your actual wallet address.
 8. **🎫 Anon Degen Tag**: Claim an anonymous username generated directly from your wallet hash (like ghost#4829).

-Built for DeGens.
+Built for Degens.
 100% Client-Side.
 No tracking, ever.
 [Anonastr.xyz]

+Privacy is good.
+Aster is good.

 ---